Spread some Halloween cheer with these Free You’ve Been Booed Printable signs.

 - Add one bag of shredded paper on top of your foam (or as much as needed).

-- The goal here is to ensure everything can be seen just by looking at the basket, so start by placing the taller and bigger items in the back of your basket.
+- The goal is to ensure everything can be seen just by looking at the basket, so start by placing the taller and bigger items in the back of your basket.
 This includes your door hanger, mini flag, and instructions printables.

-- If you need to create some added height to make certain items be seen more prominently, you can add a small amount of shredded paper to that particular spot to raise it above the other items.
+- If you need to create some added height to make sure items be seen more prominently, you can add a small amount of shredded paper to that particular spot to raise it above the other items.

 - Finally, add your smallest items to the front of the basket, such as your small “You’ve been Booed” card.